-Along with partners Sven Bergman and Joachim Dyfvermark, he has three times been awarded the Stora Journalistpriset – Sweden’s highest journalism honor – for his work to expose, among other issues, Sweden’s participation in the United States’ extraordinary rendition program, corruption from Swedish state owned telco Telia in Uzbekistan.
+Along with partners Sven Bergman and Joachim Dyfvermark, he has been awarded the Stora Journalistpriset – Sweden’s highest journalism honor – three times for his work to expose, among other issues, Sweden’s participation in the United States’ extraordinary rendition program, and corruption from Swedish state-owned telco Telia in Uzbekistan.

-Previously, Laurin worked as an investigative reporter and producer for Swedish National TV4, as well as Swedish News Agency TT.
+Previously, Laurin worked as an investigative reporter and producer for Swedish National TV4, as well as Swedish news agency TT.

-He has taught investigative techniques at a number of national and international venues, like the Global Investigative Journalism Conference, Arab Reporters for Investigative Journalism, the University of Stockholm School of Journalism and the Swedish Investigative Reporters and Editors, Grävande Journalister”.
+He has taught investigative techniques at a number of national and international venues, like the Global Investigative Journalism Conference, Arab Reporters for Investigative Journalism, the University of Stockholm School of Journalism and the Swedish Investigative Reporters and Editors' Grävande Journalister.